‘Too Close To Home’ Season 2 Ratings Increase, Season 3 A Likely Bet

 A photo posted by Tyler Perry's #TooCloseToHome (@tooclosetohometlc) on

-Fans have been posting their theories about what will happen in Season 2 of Too Close to Home with some of the story lines that are happening right now, and it appears the majority of people are looking forward to Heather Locklear returning as Katelyn.
-She is headed to Happy to get her revenge on the woman who her husband is obsessed with, and to also bring Dax (Nick Ballard) back to Washington, D.C. with her.
+Fans have been posting their theories about what will happen in Season 2 of Too Close to Home with some of the storylines that are happening right now, and it appears the majority of people are looking forward to Heather Locklear returning as Katelyn.
+She is headed to Happy to get her revenge on the woman her husband is obsessed with and to also bring Dax (Nick Ballard) back to Washington, D.C., with her.
 There is so much potential between Katelyn and Dax, and fans want to know how deeply they are entangled.
 Tyler Perry has used the show to discuss several social issues, many of which are being fought for daily.
-Too Close to Home is definitely an oddball show for TLC to be airing but it is bringing the network a lot of new viewers and with ratings as high as they are, Season 3 is everything but a done deal.
+Too Close to Home is definitely an oddball show for TLC to be airing, but it is bringing the network a lot of new viewers.
+With ratings as high as they are, Season 3 is everything but a done deal.

 [Featured Image by Amanda Edwards/Getty Images]